DouglasWebster/angular-cli-sb2-bs4/README.md

 ### **Hacks**
 Thankfully there aren't too many of these considering the very fluid nature of the angular scene at the moment.
 The following are ones I have had to use to get the application running.

-- **app.scss**

-   As mentioned in the Look and Feel section glyphicons are not included in the package.
-However ngx-bootstrap does use the .glyphicon-remove-circle as the close symbol in the tabs module and .glyphicon-chevron-up/down in the timepicker module.
-   Not having the glyphicon file loaded meant that the close behaviour didn't work as there was no icon to click on.
-To overcome this the first section of app.scss first redefines the glyphicon halfings font family to point to the font-awesome font files, then redefines .glyphicon to FontAwesome and finally points .glyphicon-xxx to the nearest font-awesome icon.
-   This seems far from ideal and if anyone has a better solution I'm always willing to implement it.
 - **bs-component**

     This component has a large (probably too large) number of children that demonstrates most of the ngx-bootstrap functionality.
 This component initially had all the different modules on one page and this did highlight one problem with the inclusion of the *changeDetectionStrategy.OnPush* required by the tabs component.